 Working with Clients to Develop an ROI Focused Mobile App

 When given an annual budget, an organization will often consider investing in mobile app development as a way to generate ROI and solve user-pain points.
-Fueled works very closely with enterprise clients to develop a robust product strategy that's on generating revenue, and and increased user engagement.
+Fueled works very closely with enterprise clients to develop a robust product strategy that's on generating revenue, and increased user engagement.

 When searching for the right agency to deliver on their ideas, a company will send out a request for information (RFI) to ask mobile experts whether or not an app can address high priority user pain points.
 If the answer is yes, they will follow up with a request for proposal (RFP) to gauge industry knowledge and inquire specifically about a proposed solution.